Committed To Providing Humanitarian Relief To Immigrants

 - Possess information about criminal activity

-- Demonstrate that information is helpful to the investigation or prosecution of criminal activity
+- Demonstrate that they have not refused to assist or be helpful to the investigation or prosecution of criminal activity

 - Obtain a certification from the court or agency conducting the investigation